-WEATHER CONTROL SETTINGS Hot weather and vehicle interior is very hot Set the mode control to on, and blower on high.
+WEATHER CONTROL SETTINGS Hot Weather And Vehicle Interior Is Very Hot Set the mode control to , AC on, and blower on high.
 Roll down the windows for a minute to flush out the hot air.
-Once comfort is achieved adjust controls for comfort.
-Warm weather Turn on and set the mode control to the position.
+Adjust the controls as needed to achieve comfort.
+Warm Weather Turn we on and set the mode control to the position.
 Cool Sunny Operate in position.

-Cool & Humid conditions Set the mode control to and turn on to keep windows clear.
+WEATHER CONTROL SETTINGS Cool & Humid Conditions Set the mode control to position and turn on to keep windows clear.
 Cold Weather Set the mode control to the position.
-If windshield fogging starts to occur, move the control towards the $\overrightarrow{\text{UV}}$ position.
+If windshield fogging starts to occur, move the control to the position.